Shahanewaz/shahanewaz.github.io/_pages/about.md

 🧑‍🏫 **Teaching**

-I teach courses such as **Advanced Database & Security**, **Advanced Topics in AI**, and **Biometrics & Cryptography**, with a focus on hands-on, research-driven learning.
+I teach courses such as Advanced Database & Security, Advanced Topics in AI, and Biometrics & Cryptography, with a focus on hands-on, research-driven learning.

 ---

 🗞️ **Recent Highlights**
-- *June 2025*: Selected to serve as **Technical Program Committee Chair** for the **IEEE DISTILL 2025 Workshop**, co-located with **IEEE TPS 2025**
+- *June 2025*: Selected to serve as Technical Program Committee Chair for the IEEE DISTILL 2025 Workshop, co-located with IEEE TPS 2025
-- *May 2025*: Awarded **Ruth S. Holmberg Grant** for the project titled **Empowering the Next Generation of AI Security Leaders through Hands-on Research, Outreach, and Scalable Educational Models**
+- *May 2025*: Awarded Ruth S. Holmberg Grant for the project titled Empowering the Next Generation of AI Security Leaders through Hands-on Research, Outreach, and Scalable Educational Models
-- *March 2025*: Our paper **"Battling Misinformation: An Empirical Study on Adversarial Factuality in Open-Source Large Language Models"** was accepted to the **TrustNLP Workshop at NAACL 2025**
+- *March 2025*: Our paper "Battling Misinformation: An Empirical Study on Adversarial Factuality in Open-Source Large Language Models" was accepted to the TrustNLP Workshop at NAACL 2025
-- *Dec 2024*: The paper **"Information Leakage Measures for Imperfect Statistical Information: Application to Non-Bayesian Framework"** was accepted in **IEEE Transactions on Information Forensics and Security**
+- *Dec 2024*: The paper "Information Leakage Measures for Imperfect Statistical Information: Application to Non-Bayesian Framework" was accepted in IEEE Transactions on Information Forensics and Security
-- *Oct 2024*: Received acceptance for our paper **"Challenging Fairness: A Comprehensive Exploration of Bias in LLM-Based Recommendations"** at the **2024 IEEE International Conference on Big Data**
+- *Oct 2024*: Received acceptance for our paper "Challenging Fairness: A Comprehensive Exploration of Bias in LLM-Based Recommendations" at the 2024 IEEE International Conference on Big Data
-- *Jan 2024*: Started my position as **Assistant Professor** at the **University of Tennessee at Chattanooga**

 ---

 🤝 **Collaboration Opportunities**
 I am always happy to connect with fellow researchers, students, or industry collaborators interested in advancing responsible AI.
 Whether it’s about research partnerships, mentoring opportunities, or just exchanging ideas, feel free to [reach out](mailto:sakib1@utc.edu).